unhackathon/unhackathon.github.io/springboard-projects/web-crawler.md

 ---
 # Write You a Web Crawler

-*Write You a Web Crawler* is a hackathon springboard project, designed to allow less experienced hackers hit the ground running.
-It was originally created by [Christopher Ogden](https://github.com/ctogden) for [Unhackathon](http://unhackathon.org/) but is free to use with attribution, per the Creative Commons Attribution 4.0 License.
-Holding your own event and want to use Unhackathon's tutorial projects?
-Send an email to [team@unhackathon.org](mailto:team@unhackathon.org), and we'll provide more information about our other springboard projects.
-We can also rent basic hardware/electronics kits to you for a small fee.

-# Introduction

 This springboard project will have you build a simple web crawler in Python using the Requests library.
 Once you have implemented a basic web crawler and understand how it works, you will have numerous opportunities to expand your crawler to solve interesting problems.

 # Tutorial